rdunnington/bytebox/README.md

 ### Usage

-You can use the standalone runner to load and execute WebAssembly programs:
+You can use the standalone runtime to load and execute WebAssembly programs:
 ```sh
 zig build run -- <file> [function] [function args]...
 ```